Eight year Roof Project complete and Round Two grant application signed off by the HLF

 Profile and publicity

-To celebrate the years of work and generous grants from the HLF, a stone has been installed at the Church to commemorate the project and it's completion.
+To celebrate the years of work and generous grants from the HLF, a stone was installed in May 2022 at the Church to commemorate the project and its completion.

 All boxed up and ready to go